2014–15 Sheffield United F.C. season: December and January: Cup Runs and Return of the Beard

 January began with a 3–0 away victory over Queens Park Rangers of the Premier League with Jamal Campbell-Ryce scoring a second half brace.
 Paddy McCarthy returned to Crystal Palace at the start of January and on 6 January, Andy Butler was sold to hometown club Doncaster Rovers for an undisclosed fee.
 On 10 January, United beat promotion rivals Preston North End 2–1 at Bramall Lane with Marc McNulty scoring his tenth goal of the campaign.
 On 15 January, youngster Joe Ironside was released by United and joined Alfreton Town on an 18-month deal.
 On 16 January, youngsters Otis Khan and Julian Banton joined Matlock Town on loan.
 United's first loss of the calendar year came on 17 January at the hands of Milton Keynes Dons in a 1–0 defeat.
 On 21 January, Tottenham Hotspur took a 1–0 lead in the first leg of the League Cup semi-finals at White Hart Lane with Andros Townsend converting a penalty after Jay McEveley accidentally handled the ball in the box.
 On 22 January, Chris Porter joined Colchester United on an 18-month deal after being released by the Blades.
-On 23 January, United brought in two players from Nigel Clough's former club Derby County, midfielder Paul Coutts who signed for an undisclosed fee and former loanee from last season Kieron Freeman joined on a free transfer; both players signed two-and-a-half-year contracts.
-The following day United announced the signing of John Brayford from Cardiff City on a three-and-a-half year deal for an undisclosed fee.
+On 23 January, United brought in two players from Nigel Clough's former club Derby County, midfielder Paul Coutts who signed for an undisclosed fee and former loanee from last season Kieron Freeman joined on a free transfer; both players signed a two-and-a-half-year contracts.
+The following day United announced the signing of John Brayford from Cardiff City on a three-and-a-half-year deal for an undisclosed fee.
 The same day, United drew 1–1 away at Preston North End in the fourth round of FA Cup, with Diego De Girolamo scoring his first goal for the club, earning a replay at Bramall Lane.